MINIMUM SAFETY OF TRAVEL

 What is the minimum safety of travel?

 Safety and health are the primary things to keep in mind when traveling.
 Hotel, transportation and everything else comes only after these two main things.
-No trip will be successful unless you are safe and have health.
+No trip will be successful unless you are safe and have good health.
 So always think about it!

 1. Get to know the situation